brianhouse/sound_art/workshops/inductors/inductors.md

 ![](media/6.jpg)
 1. Follow the remaining instructions for prepare the ends of the audio cable from the instructions for [building contact mics](../contact_mics/contact_mics.md), and solder each lead of your inductor to the wires of the cable (polarity doesn't matter).
 ![](media/7.jpg)
 1. Wrap a small piece of electrical tape around the joint with the inner wire.
+Make sure you cover everything between the white insulation and the enamel—you're preventing the two wires from making an electrical connection.
+Don't do both wires, because you'll need this to fit into the heat shrink.
 ![](media/8.jpg)
 1. Slide the shrink wrap tubing up to the base of the ferrite core, covering all your joints and solders, and use the heat gun to shrink it down.
 ![](media/9.jpg)
-1. Tightly wrap the ferrite core with electrical tape to protect the coil
+1. Tightly wrap the ferrite core with electrical tape to protect the coil.
 ![](media/10.jpg)

 ## Use